-When companies plan their website, they focus on choosing a perfect domain name, a suitable hosting plan, an attractive web design and compelling content.
-Then after the launch they start working on the Search Engine Optimization for their website.
+When companies plan their website, they focus on choosing a perfect domain name, a suitable hosting plan, an attractive web design, and compelling content.
+Then after the launch, they start working on Search Engine Optimization for their website.
 Search Engine Optimization (SEO), is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
 The question is: Should companies start on SEO for websites before or after the launch?

 Great, so can I begin planning the SEO for websites after their launch?

 There are some elements that you can certainly work on after the launch of your website.
 Some of them are related to content and others are related to technical configuration.
-“Backlinking”, for example, is a post-launch task because you need the website’s pages to be created first.
+“Backlinking” for example, is a post-launch task because you need the website’s pages to be created first.

 The short answer: No!
 Why?
 Read on to know!

 Let’s assume that you have a broken water pipe and it’s leaking.
-Then you fixed it by using some duct tape and finished up with laying some cement around, do you think you did a good job?
+Then you fixed it by using some duct tape and finished up by laying some cement around, do you think you did a good job?
 But did you think through what would happen if that duct tape was broken as water gushes through the pipe?
 You’ll only have to remove the wall and rebuild it again!

 SEO works quite the same way.
 If you didn’t implement it correctly and thoroughly in the very beginning, you’ll have a hard time optimizing your website as it grows in the future.